 The risk profile of the Company provides key information on the nature and the materiality of the risks the Company is exposed to and plays an important role in managing these risks.
 The risk profile of the Company is described under section C and has not changed significantly in comparison to last year.
-The main risks are market risk, underwriting risk and strategic risk entailed by the Company's growth strategy.
-The underwriting risk has been split between life and health similar to life risks following the volume of non-life business written in 2023.
+The main risks are market risk, life underwriting risk and strategic risk entailed by the Company's growth strategy..

 Under Solvency II, the balance sheet of the Company is valued from an economic perspective.
 The balance sheet as presented in the Financial Statements (statutory figures) is therefore restated to reflect adequately the principles provided by the law.
-The statutory balance sheet on 31 December 2023 is valued at EUR 16 331 million and is valued at EUR 16 125 million according to the Solvency II principles.
+The statutory balance sheet on 31 December 2024 is valued at EUR 16 739 million and is valued at EUR 16 545 million according to the Solvency II principles.
 Section D provides a description of the main valuation principles applied as well as the deviations to the statutory values for the relevant items of the balance sheet.

-With a level of eligible own funds of EUR 351.3 million and a Solvency Capital Requirement of EUR 220.5 million, the Company shows a strong solvency coverage of 159%.
-The increase in the Solvency II ratio is mainly driven by a new subordinated loan written in 2023.
+With a level of eligible own funds of EUR 366.5 million and a Solvency Capital Requirement of EUR 227.2 million, the Company shows a strong solvency coverage of 161%, similarly to previous year.
 This level of Solvency coverage illustrates the Company's capital adequacy with regards to its risk exposures.
 In section E on capital management, more insights on the solvency situation and the available Own Funds are available.

-A Business and Performance A.1 Business
+A Business and Performance

+A.1 Business